codica2/administrate-field-jsonb/README.md

 bundle
 ```

-If you are using asset pipeline, add the folloing lines to your `manifest.js`:
+If you are using asset pipeline, add the following lines to your `manifest.js`:

 ```js
 //= link administrate-field-jsonb/application.css